 DIY haircut tips – dos and don'ts from the MSE team and MoneySavers who have tried cutting their own hair

-As we don't know how long the UK's lockdown will last, if you need a haircut you might be tempted to take matters, and the scissors or clippers, into your own less-than-qualified hands…
+While salons and barbers have reopened now, not everyone feels comfortable going out, or appointments may be hard to get.
+If you need a haircut you might be tempted to take matters, and the scissors or clippers, into your own less-than-qualified hands…

 Quick tips from me (MSE Rhiannon) and the team...

 Personally, I've been cutting my own hair for 10 years, though do remember, I'm no professional stylist.
 These tips are only based on personal experience, so don't take 'em as gospel.
 Let's start with my tips in the bullet points below, then we'll move on to some pointers from my MSE colleagues.

 - I keep my expectations low and simply aim to cut my hair well enough that nobody can tell.

 - At first, I watched a few YouTube 'how to' videos for inspiration and/or practical tips for my hair type.
 MSE Oli likes Alpha M's channel, which has a new-ish vid on how to cut your own hair.
 If you've longer hair and want to try something simple, Patry Jordan's channel could help.
 If you're looking for a hairdresser's take, try Brad Mondo's video, which is a similar cut to the one I do.

 - I use a pair of clean, sharp haircutting scissors which cost me 99p from Home Bargains (bought in the 'before times', pre-lockdown, see image on the right).

 - I avoid anything too complicated – trying to recreate the style I already have, but shorter.

 - I straighten my hair first, if possible, and sometimes find it easier to cut sections of my hair wet (eg, the front).

 - I clip up any sections of hair I'm not cutting to keep them safe from accidental chopping.